nicholasfinos/GroupBuddies/README.md

 # Welcome to the Group Buddies Repository!

 ## Dev Scripts
+Ensure you are using node 16.16.0 for this project.

 Frontend: ``` npm run dev ```

 Backend: ``` npm run server ```